MasterTrack V - Start your journey to becoming a better dentist!

 - Camaraderie with a group of elite, like-minded peers

 - Excellent course content and instructors

 - Classes are closed to new registration after the start of the continuum.
 This stable class structure facilitates long-term relationships and cohesiveness of the group.

 How Often Does the Class Meet?

-The Georgia course meets once per quarter for five (5) years, beginning in May 2014.
-The course will be held the first full weekends of May, August, November, and February.
+The Georgia course meets once per quarter for five (5) years, beginning in August 2014.
+The course will be held the first full weekends of August, November, and February, and May.
 Class is in session Friday and Saturday from 8am until 6pm and Sunday from 8am until 2pm.

 Where Are Classes Held?

 All courses will be held in the Perimeter/Dunwoody area in Atlanta, Georgia.